2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

       </div>

     ```
-2. Copy your photo into the assets folder. i.e /src/assets/<profile_pic_name.jpg>
+2. Replace the dummy file with your photo in the assets folder. i.e /src/assets/<profile_pic_name.jpg>
 3. Import About.css file and profile picture in your About.js file like so
     ```
     import "./About.css";